CSBinusInternational/CG_FinalProject/README.md

 			- R to reset the ball to the original position Targeted platforms
 	- Web: This game is made to be a web based game played on browsers.

+Limitations
+	-	If the apple falls off the arena the apple cannot be reset into place

 Project Scope
 	- The project took about one month to complete including the model preparation and mechanics.